Nebelhorn Trophy: History

-The Nebelhorn Trophy competition has been held annually since 1969 and is one of the oldest international figure skating competitions.
-In its early years, it was paired with a now-defunct French event, the Grand Prix International St. Gervais, to form the Coupe des Alpes, with many of the same skaters participating in both events and a team trophy presented to the country with the highest combined placements across both competitions.
-During the 1980s and early 1990s, before the establishment of a regular junior international competition circuit, younger skaters were often sent to these events as their first senior international competition assignments.
-International Figure Skating called the event "unique" because skaters are also awarded trophies along with their medals.
+The Nebelhorn Trophy debuted in 1969 in Oberstdorf, in what was then West Germany, and is named after the nearby Nebelhorn mountain.
+Early on, it was paired with a now-defunct French event – the Grand Prix International St. Gervais – to form the Coupe des Alpes, with many of the same skaters participating in both events.
+A team trophy was occasionally presented to the country with the highest combined placements across both competitions.